 Car Accident FAQs in New Jersey

-You are required to file an immediate police report if the property damages caused by accident are $500 or more.
+You must file an immediate police report if the property damages caused by accident are $500 or more.
 The New Jersey police will investigate so that the at-fault driver can be charged for it.
 Do not let the at-fault party convince you that you should settle things just the two of you without involving the police or insurance company.
 The goal is to protect your interests after the accident.
 The police will require you to provide your name, address, the number plate of the at-fault party’s car, and clear photos of the accident scene.

 What is the best way to respond to the at-fault’s driver insurance company?

-There is a time limit for filing for injury claims in New Jersey, and it is two years.
+There is a time limit for filing for injury claims in New Jersey, which is two years.
 However, if the injured individual is under 18 during the occurrence of the accident, s/he has up to the time s/he turns 20 to bring the claim for justice.
-This is the reason why you should immediately consult with a reliable personal injury lawyer New Jersey who has handled such claims before to help you with the paperwork.
+This is the reason why you should immediately consult with a reliable personal injury lawyer in New Jersey who has handled such claims before to help you with the paperwork.
 The attorney will work on your behalf so you will not have to delay filing the claim as you wait to heal or due to being busy at work.

 These three questions cover the most commonly asked questions about car accidents in New Jersey.
 With this, you can easily handle the situation and get the compensation and justice you deserve.